aerugo/tiny-eventer/README.md

 `[listener (Function)]` The function which would've been called.
 Either this `_this` can be used to match an event listener.

-`[_this (Any)]` A possible other identification if `listener` is an anonymous function, or if a group of events should be unsubscribed with a single call.
+`[_this (Any)]` A possible other identification for when `listener` is an anonymous function, or if a group of events should be unsubscribed with a single call.

 **Example**